Small-town developer building tomorrow's tech

 The Long Run Home

 I run the same routes I trained on in high school, back when I was competitive enough to run Division I in college.
 There's a particular clarity in covering familiar ground with a decade of distance from it.
+Long-distance running and system architecture are not so different as they look.
+Each is built slowly, in long seasons, on foundations laid before the work is seen.

 The View from Between